ajshort/vscode-ros/README.md

 * [Repository][repo]
 * [Issues][issues]

 **Note:** A newer version of this extension has been published as [`ms-iot.vscode-ros`](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros).
-You could choose to uninstall this extension and install the new one.
+Please uninstall this extension and install the new one.

 ## Getting Started